 How to Apply

 To be admitted to the Master of Science in Anatomy program, you must first be accepted into the Wright State Graduate School in regular status.
 Minimum graduate school requirements include an earned bachelor's degree from an accredited college or university and a minimum undergraduate grade point average of 3.0 (based on a 4.0 grading scale).
 Applicants who do not meet the minimum undergraduate grade point average of 3.0 must also send an official Graduate Record Examination (GRE) score to the Graduate School.
 Applicants who have taken the Medical College Admission Test (MCAT) may submit those scores in place of the GRE to the Graduate School.

 All correspondence pertaining to the admission of a student should be addressed to the Graduate School, Wright State University, 3640 Colonel Glenn Hwy., Dayton, OH 45435-0001.

-In addition to applying for admission to the Graduate School, applicants should submit a statement of preferred option or concentration of study, professional goals, purpose of graduate study and specialty interest, plus three letters of recommendation.
+In addition to applying for admission to the Graduate School, applicants should submit a statement of preferred option or concentration of study, professional goals, purpose of graduate study and specialty interest, plus two letters of recommendation.

 To be considered for fall admission, you should complete your application by August 1 of the year you wish to matriculate.

 For additional information please contact Kim Hagler, Program Secretary, at (937) 775-4496 in the NCBP Graduate Program Office located in 105 White Hall.